Skills Matrix Chart Basics, Examples, and Templates

 What is a skills matrix chart?

-Skill matrices can be simple two-column tables in Microsoft Excel or well-designed and detailed charts that record a number of data points.
-A completed skills matrix projects available skill sets, along with required soft skills and technical skills, and identifies any skills that are missing.
-Depending on your organization's needs, you can choose templates or create a matrix from scratch.
+Skill matrices can be simple two-column tables in Microsoft Excel or well-designed and detailed charts that record particular data points.
+A completed skills matrix projects available skill sets, along with required soft skills and hard skills (or technical skills and certifications if the role allows), and identifies any skills that are missing.
+Soft skills are things like time and project management while hard skills refer to something like presentation skills.
+Depending on your organization's needs, you can choose templates or create a matrix from scratch for your skills management.

 The benefits of skills matrix charts

-Skills matrix charts offer a number of benefits related to proper staffing and training.
+Skills matrix charts offer many benefits related to proper staffing and training.

-• Identify the right person for a job.
-One of the benefits of having a skills matrix in place is the ability to quickly identify and place the right talent for a specific job or task.
+- Identify the right person for a job.
+One of the benefits of having a skills matrix in place is the ability to quickly identify and place the right talent for a specific job role.
 This helps you move projects faster and ensure the best allocation of resources.
 Skills matrices are an efficient tool that aids the delegation of tasks and allocation of resources.

-• Identify gaps in skill sets.
-With a completed skills matrix, you can identify gaps in teams, departments, or even your whole organization.
-This can help pinpoint any missing pieces that are holding the company back from optimum performance.
+- Identify gaps in skill sets.
+With a completed skills matrix, you can identify skill gaps in teams, departments, or even your whole organization.
+Working from a list of skills, this can help pinpoint any missing pieces that are holding the company back from optimum performance.
 Once you’re aware of the gaps in your organization’s skill sets, you can craft training programs that will add value and improve the contribution of your professional talent.
 On a smaller scale, team performance can also be optimized once you’re aware of the strengths and weaknesses of members.

-• Track professional progress.
+- Track professional progress.
 A skills matrix can go beyond just aiding the identification and allocation of the right person to a task.
-It can also help you track professional progress on a regular basis.
-The learning and development department can use the matrix to their advantage and track how effective their training programs have been.
+It can also help you track professional progress regularly.
+The learning and development department can use the matrix to its advantage and track how effective its employee training programs have been.
 Most importantly, the matrix can help you benchmark certain goals and conduct performance reviews.
 They are also useful for anyone looking to chart a career path and work on the skills they are currently missing.

-• Speed up the hiring process.
+- Speed up the hiring process.
 When you lose talent in your organization, a skills matrix can work as a readymade description of skills and competencies that suitable candidates must possess in order to efficiently fill the open position.
-This reduces the load on the HR department significantly, allowing them to focus on quality and getting better end results.
+This reduces the load on the HR department significantly, allowing them to focus on quality and getting better results and it will also make the onboarding process more effective.

 How to build a skills matrix chart